A freezing order may be of the most serious things to face any limited company.

 Freezing Orders (also called Injunctions) are a legal means of preventing the sale of any assets and are legally enforceable if not adhered to.
+They are one the most serious things to face any limited company.

 What’s the Purpose of a Freezing Order?